International applicants are those who do not hold:

 New applications and/or changes of preference received after this date will be considered in the January offer rounds if there are places available.

-Mid-December to early January
+Mid-December to late January

 Main offer round – offers sent by email from SATAC as results become available from the SACE Board and interstate.